vladdoster/yellowstone-fumarole/docs/fumarole_api.md

 # Fumarole API Guide

-This document is a guide to understand how Fumarole API works.
+This document serves as a guide to understanding how the Fumarole API works.

 ## Control vs Data Plane

-Fumarole API has two plane the client must managed:
+Fumarole API has two planes that the client must manage:

 1. The control plane:
     - Commit the consumer group offset